dgaydukov/cert-aws/files/sa.md

 AntiPattern
 * Streaming data (Glue is batch oriented, minimum interval is 5 min, so for streaming data Kinesis is better choice)
-* NoSQL Databases (Glue doesn't support NoSQL databases as source)
+* NoSQL Databases (Glue doesn't support NoSQL databases as source) Job - glue can run ETL on s3 and load it to any other target.
+Job Bookmark - glue use it to keep track of processed data.
+When you add more data to s3, glue won't run etl for whole bucket again, but only changes that were added.

 ###### DynamoDB
 If you come from relational to NoSql you must forget: